 App Inventor provides two components to facilitate database activity: TinyDB and TinyWebDB.
-TinyDB is used to store persistent data directly on the Android device; this is useful for highly personalized apps where the user won't need to share her data with another device or person, as in No Texting While Driving.
-TinyWebDB, on the other hand, is used to store data in a web database that can be shared among devices.
-Being able to access data from a web database is essential for multiuser games and apps where users can enter and share information (like the MakeQuiz app in Chapter 10).
+You use TinyDB to store persistent data directly on the Android device; this is useful for personal apps for which the user won't need to share data with another device or person, as in No Texting While Driving.
+On the other hand, you use TinyWebDB to store data in a web database that can be shared among devices.
+Being able to access data from a web database is essential for multiuser games and apps with which users can enter and share information (like the "MakeQuiz" app in Chapter 10).

 The database components are similar, but TinyDB is a bit simpler, so we'll explore it first.
-With TinyDB, you don't need to set up a database at all; the data is stored in a database directly on the device and associated with your app.
+With TinyDB, you don't need to set up the database at all; the data is stored in a database directly on the device and associated with your app.